XR-Studios/xr-studios.github.io/components.md

 <img width="75%" src="./img/components/button.png"/>
 </div>

 Fires a trigger, listener, or some other event when clicked.

+Hooked up via an event listener function, a void method that takes an ofxXRSButtonEvent as an argument.
+Flashes a different color when clicked or hovered over.

 >To Instantiate in Panel:
 ```cpp